Predictive Subsampling for Scalable Inference in Networks: Theoretical Results

-The following two theorems establish upper bounds on the estimation error $\hat{X}_{PS} - X$, in $2 \to \infty$ and Frobenius norms.
-In particular these bounds all converge to zero as the network size $n$ tends to infinity, thereby implying consistency of $\hat{X}_{PS}$.
-Recall that a random variable $Z$ is $\order_p(g(n))$ if, for any positive constant $c > 0$, there exists an integer $n_0$ and a constant $C > 0$ (both of which possibly depend on $c$) such that for all $n\geq n_0, |Z|\leq Cg(n)$ with probability at least $1-n^{-c}$. \begin{theorem} Let $A \thicksim \text{GRDPG}(X)$ as in Definition~\ref{def1} and $A_S$ be the principal submatrix of $A$ corresponding to the subset $S$ of size $m$ chosen uniformly at random from $[n]$.
-Denote by $\hat{X}_S$ the adjacency spectral embedding of $A_S$ and $\hat{X}_{PS}$ the estimate of $X$ as obtained in Algorithm \ref{algo1}.
-Given assumption \ref{ass0}-\ref{ass4} holds, there exists an orthogonal transformation $W \in \mathbb{O}(d)$ such that
+The following two theorems establish upper bounds on the estimation error $\hat{X}_{PS} - X_{PS}$, in two-to-infinity and Frobenius norms.
+In particular these bounds, while properly scaled, all converge to zero as $n$ tends to infinity, thereby implying consistency of $\hat{X}_{PS}$.
+For ease of presentation, we have expressed our bounds in the form of $Z = \mathcal{O}_{p}(g(n))$ for some random variable $Z$ to mean that, for any constant $c > 0$, there exists an integer $n_0$ and a constant $C > 0$ (both possibly depending on $c$) such that for all $n\geq n_0, |Z|\leq Cg(n)$ with probability at least $1-m^{-c}$. \begin{theorem} Let $A \thicksim \text{GRDPG}_{p,q}(P)$ as in Equation \eqref{eq:grdpg} and $\hat{X}_{PS}$ be the estimate of $X_{PS}$ as obtained in Algorithm \ref{algo1}.
+Given Assumptions \ref{ass1}-\ref{ass4} hold, there exists an orthogonal transformation $W \in \mathbb{O}(d)$ such that